 Timing is everything: starting solids too early may mean that your baby won't get the nutrients that they need from breast milk or formula.
-Your baby is also at risk of choking if they are not ready to orally feed from a spoon.
+Your baby is also at risk of choking if they are not ready.
 A baby’s nutritional needs begin to change at 6 months of age so starting solids too late may also mean that your baby does not get all the nutrients that they require.
 It may also lead to slow acceptance of solids and or difficulty chewing and swallowing.

 Some signs that your baby is ready for solid foods are:

 - Shows interest in food by watching others eat, makes mouthing movements

 - Appears to be hungry even after feeding

 - Doesn’t push the spoon out of its mouth with tongue